novaeco-tech/ecosystem-core/website/docs/guides/guide-template.md

 ## Prerequisites
 List any tools, knowledge, or setup required before following this guide.
-- Example: Docker installed, access to NovaHub, API token.
+- Example: Docker installed, access to NovaEco, API token.

 ---